This post may contain affiliate links. Read my full disclosure policy.

 Roasted Butternut Squash Soup.
 This creamy fall soup is full of flavor and vegan-adaptable and gluten free. | #butternutsoup #butternut #vegan #fallsoup #roastedbutternutsoup www.feastingathome.com

 No. That being said, roasting the butternut squash is so EASY and brings out the squash’s natural sweetness- just look at that caramelization!
-That is where all flavor is here but feel to pan sear, pressure cook or even steam.
+That is where all flavor is here but feel free to simmer it in cubes in the broth.
 Roasting does give the soup more flavor and truly elevates it.
 Do what works for you.
 You’ll need 4 cups, cooked.

 No need to peel!
 Simply cut the butternut squash in half and place face down on a parchment-lined sheet pan or roasting pan.
 Roast until tender.
 Scoop out the squash into the blender.
 Do not use the peels in the soup!